wistia/wistia-open-docs/_posts/bandwidth.md

 Keep in mind, while this thing is pretty sweet (if I do say so myself), it *is* just a predictor tool.
 The bandwidth you end up using could be different.

-## Overage Pricing
+## Extra Bandwidth Pricing

-Most Wistia accounts are billed at **$0.33/GB** for overages over 200GB.
-High Volume plans are a bit different.
+Most Wistia accounts are billed at **$0.33/GB** for bandwidth use over 200GB.
+High Volume bandwidth options are a bit different.
 [Read about that pricing here.](http://wistia.com/pricing/highvolume)

-Let's walk through a fairly standard overage bill.
+Let's walk through a fairly standard bill.

-If you're on the $100/mo Pro Plan, and you end up using 350GB of bandwidth for the month, here's what your bill would look like:
+If you're on the $100/mo Pro Plan with the default 200GB bandwidth option, and you end up using 350GB of bandwidth for the month, here's what your bill would look like:

 - $100 for the Pro Plan
-- 150GB of overage at $0.33/GB = $49.50
+- 150GB of additional bandwidth at $0.33/GB = $49.50
 - This month's bill: **$149.50**

-If you're on an annual plan you'll be billed monthly for any overages you incur.
+If you're on an annual plan you'll be billed monthly for any extra bandwidth costs you incur.
 You can always see your receipts in [Account Settings]({{ 'account-setup#billing_statements' | post_url }}).

 Still not sure if you're in the right spot?
 [Talk to us.](http://wistia.com/support/contact)